Everything You Wanted to Know

 A. The CTeen Heritage Quest is a unique 22-day trip to Poland and Israel that will give teens a once-in-a-lifetime opportunity to explore the roots of their Jewish heritage at the source.
-The group will spend six days visiting many sites of past Jewish presence in Poland, such as cemeteries, ghettos, and synagogues.
+The group will spend five days visiting many sites of past Jewish presence in Poland, such as cemeteries, ghettos, and synagogues.
 Teens will explore firsthand what was once one of the largest and most significant Jewish communities in the world.
 In addition, the trip will give teens a chance to see the devastating effects World War II had on this once vibrant Jewish community by visiting concentration camps and Holocaust memorial sites.
 From Poland, the group will travel to Israel and discover the significance of our Jewish homeland and contemporary Jewish life.
 Teens will learn and absorb an authentic Jewish approach to tragedy, loss, and the keys to emerging from hardship with a stronger and bolder allegiance to our Jewish future, as well as strengthen their commitment to live as proud Jews.

 Q. Who is the CTeen Heritage Quest for?